AWinterman/node-mdls/README.md

   ItemPhysicalSize: 4096 }
 ```

-Each date above is a javascript date object.
-You can get the unix timestamp out
+Each date above is a JavaScript date object.
+You can get the Unix timestamp out
-with the .getTime method of each object.
+with the `getTime` method of each object.

 Note that running `mdls` the command line utility would have returned: